THE TRAVELLING HISTORIAN -- THE 'LITTLE CORPORAL' COMES HOME

 photo by G. Wilson

-This Arc de Triomphe Crowns relief depicts
+This Arc de Triomphe Crown relief depicts

 The Resistance of 1814